amimoto-ami/c3-cloudfront-clear-cache/readme.txt

 == Upgrade Notice ==

-= 5.1.0 =
+= 5.2.0 =
-* [Update preview fixture] Set cookie to avoid CloudFront cache if user sign in
+* [Add filter] We can disable to register wp-cron that retry request invalidation.
-* [Update preview fixture] Unset cookie for avoide CloudFront cache if user sign out
+* [Readme] Update readme to see IAM Policy example.